leonardoLavagna/leonardoLavagna/README.md

   1. 🧪 **Molecule Solubility Prediction App**

      A simple app that predicts (using a linear model) the solubility of a given input molecule
-     * GitHub Repository of the project https://github.com/leonardoLavagna/melecule_solubility_app
+     * GitHub Repository of the project: https://github.com/leonardoLavagna/melecule_solubility_app
-     * App deployed on Streamlit https://share.streamlit.io/leonardolavagna/melecule_solubility_app/main/solubility-app.py
+     * App deployed on Streamlit: https://share.streamlit.io/leonardolavagna/melecule_solubility_app/main/solubility-app.py

   2. 🧬 **DNA nucleotide count App**

      A simple app the counts and analyses the number of nucleotides in an input DNA string
-     * GitHub Repository of the project https://github.com/leonardoLavagna/DNA-nucleotide-count-app
+     * GitHub Repository of the project: https://github.com/leonardoLavagna/DNA-nucleotide-count-app
-     * App deployed on Streamlit https://share.streamlit.io/leonardolavagna/dna-nucleotide-count-app/main/dna-app.py
+     * App deployed on Streamlit: https://share.streamlit.io/leonardolavagna/dna-nucleotide-count-app/main/dna-app.py

   3. 🌸 **Iris species prediction app**

      A simple app based on the famous Iris dataset that carries out a classification task using a random forest model
-     * GitHub Repository of the project https://github.com/leonardoLavagna/ml-iris-prediction-app
+     * GitHub Repository of the project: https://github.com/leonardoLavagna/ml-iris-prediction-app
-     * App deployed on Heroku https://ml-iris-prediction-app.herokuapp.com
+     * App deployed on Heroku: https://ml-iris-prediction-app.herokuapp.com
 </details>

 <details>